g-mainardi/PPS-24-scala-path/8-process/sprints/sprint2.md

 <br/>
 End Date: 6/7/25

-The aim of the sprint is to finalize the controller and view design, and to implement a planner that can handle obstacoles and tiles.
+The aim of the sprint is to finalize the controller and view design, and to implement a planner that can handle obstacles and tiles.
 Then we aim to add variability and flexibility to the scenarios generation, so that we can have different variants of the maze, terrain and traps scenarios.
 Secondly, we aim to add also two more major algorithm for pathfinding.